No-Scale Sourdough Recipe For a Classic Country Boule

 Nonreactive bowl with lid

-I like to use glass bowls and sometimes plastic, for sourdough because it’s non-reactive.
-This is important because the acidity of sourdough can start to break down metals.
-(Stainless steel has a non-reactive coating so it’s okay to use your Kitchen-aid type mixers with sourdough, although you won’t need it for this recipe.)
-Glass bowls are also clear so you can see how much the dough has risen and if there are bubbles yet.
+I like to use glass bowls and sometimes plastic, for sourdough, because they’re non-reactive.
+This is important because the acidity of sourdough can start to break down metals over time, and this can even make your dough taste metallic.
+Stainless steel has a non-reactive coating, so it’s okay to use it short-term for mixing up a batch of sourdough, like with your Kitchen-Aid type mixers (which you won’t need for this recipe).
+Don’t use stainless steel for long-term sourdough storage, though.

-I recommend using bowls with lids it’s easier because you don’t have to worry about keeping towels wet.
-If you don’t have a lid you can try plastic wrap on the top, I don’t find it as convenient though because you have to remove and replace it several times during stretch and folds.
+I recommend using bowls with lids; it’s easier because you don’t have to worry about keeping towels wet.
+If you don’t have a lid, you can try plastic wrap on the top.
+I don’t find it as convenient, though, because you have to remove and replace it several times during stretch-and-folds.
+Glass bowls are helpful because they are clear, so you can see how much the dough has risen and whether there are bubbles yet.
+So my favorite sourdough bowls are glass with lids.

 Bread lame or a clean razor blade

 A bread lame is basically just a handle for a razor blade.
-I prefer using a UFO style bread lame because I feel it gives me a lot of control being closer to the blade.
+I prefer using a UFO-style bread lame because I feel it gives me a lot of control, being closer to the blade.
 Some pros prefer not to use a bread lame and to just hold the razor blade in their hands for ultimate control.
-This idea made my husband nervous
+This idea made my husband nervous because I can be clumsy at times, so I ordered a plastic bread lame by KneadAce.
+I love it because the blade is extractable and can be stored inside when not in use.
+It’s also magnetic, so I store it on my knife magnet.